Shaza-Safi/Ontario_Sunshine_List/README.md

 - Conduct a sentimental analysis on twitter feeds using machine learning to identify relavence of the sunshine list and having a positive or negative impact.
 - Webscrapping to the sunshine list website in order to have the updated list every year.

+## **Issues Encountered:**
+- GitHub size constrainsts
+- Sunshine dataset very messy and requires more cleansing on job title and employer names.
+No unique employee number is contained in the dataset, so it is difficult to distinguish unique individuals from year to year on the sunshine list
+- We chose to only use relationships between the Statistics Canada and Sunshine datasets, as unions would have cause record duplications, limiting us on how we could display some of the data

 # Thank You

 ## **References: Related Projects/Resources Used**